Story of Ted Weisgal and Leisure Learning Unlimited

 "Ted, you seem to be concerned about your seriousness.
 For what you accomplished, I think your intensity and focus has served you very well.
 You found the perfect job to match your nature.
 Your intensity is a gift.
 You have it; other people don't.
 Your force of will is something to behold.

-I knew Alex and Donna pretty well.
+I knew Nicholas and Deborah pretty well.
 I meant it when I said I thought they were talented.

-Donna was very creative, very bright, very poised, and unlike Alex pretty committed herself.
+Deborah was very creative, very bright, very poised, and unlike

 You were a huge underdog.